GracefulForm/w3css-template-creator/README.md

-# w3css-template-creator
+# Easy w3.css Template Creator
-Quickly create an html template using w3.css
+Quickly create html templates by pasting the samples that you want and editing your colors, text, and images.